Disability studies: Race

 Recent scholarship has included studies that explore the intersection between disability and race.
 Christopher Bell's work publicly challenged disability studies to engage with race, calling it "white disability studies".
 His posthumous volume on Blackness and Disability further developed his analysis.
-These works engage with issues of neoliberal economic oppression.
+These works engage with issues of what he perceived as neoliberal economic oppression.
 The 2009 publication of Fiona Kumari Campbell's Contours of Ableism: The Production of Disability and Abledness signaled a new direction of research – studies in ableism, moving beyond preoccupations with disability to explore the maintenance of abledness in sexed, raced and modified bodies.
 A. J. Withers' work critiques the social model of disability because, among other things, it erases the experiences of BIPOC people, women, trans and queer people and puts forward a more radical model of disability.
 Other contemporary works, such as literary studies conducted by Sami Schalk explore the intersection of disability and race and the use of dis/ability as a metaphor within the genre of black women's speculative fiction.
 Collectively, these works reflect an effort to deal with complex histories of marking racially "othered" bodies as physically, psychologically, or morally deficient, and traces this history of scientific racism to contemporary dynamics.
 Empirical studies show that minority students are disproportionately more likely to be removed from class or school for "behavioral" or academic reasons, and far more likely to be labeled with intellectual or learning disabilities.

 In addition to work by individual scholars, disability studies organizations have also begun to focus on disability and race and gender.
 The Society for Disability Studies created the Chris Bell Memorial Scholarship to honor Bell's commitment to diversity in disability studies.
 Postsecondary disability studies programs increasingly engage with the intersectionality of oppression.
 The University of Manitoba offers a course on "Women with disabilities".
 Several recent masters' student research papers at York University focus on issues related to women with disabilities and people of African descent with disabilities.